CrowdStrike/FDR/README.md

 # Falcon Data Replicator
 The Falcon Data Replicator replicates log data from your CrowdStrike environment to a stand-alone target.
-This can be a location on the filesystem, or a cloud storage bucket.
+This target can be a location on the filesystem, or a cloud storage bucket.
 > Currently AWS is the only cloud provider implemented.
 ## Requirements
 + Python 3.6+